willwin4sure/vault/🖥️Computer Systems Engineering/Distributed Systems/MapReduce.md

 You can specify your own `groupby` function so that the partitioning into reduce tasks follows `hash(groupby(key)) % R`.
 This way you can ensure certain entries end up in the same output file.

 You can also specify an optional combiner function to run at the end of each map task to do partial reduction of the intermediate key/value pairs.
-For example, for the [[MapReduce#^46d2ae|word count task]], you probably want the map task to sum up the counts for each word before passing it off to reduce.
+For example, for the [[🖥️Computer Systems Engineering/Distributed Systems/MapReduce#^46d2ae|word count task]], you probably want the map task to sum up the counts for each word before passing it off to reduce.